The most important points you need before traveling to Iran

 Iranian Law on Visiting Religious Attractions

-According to Iranian regulations, female tourists must use a special cover called a “tent” to visit some of Iran’s religious attractions (Imam Reza shrine in Mashhad, Hazrat Masoumeh shrine in Qom, Shah Cheragh shrine in Shiraz, etc.).
-In these attractions, tents are provided to visitors for free.
-The Iranian tent consists of a large and patterned piece of cloth that is placed on the head.
+According to Iranian regulations, female tourists must use a special cover called a “Chador” (veil, tent) to visit some of Iran’s religious attractions (Imam Reza shrine in Mashhad, Hazrat Masoumeh shrine in Qom, Shah Cheragh shrine in Shiraz, etc.).
+In these attractions, Chadors are provided to visitors for free.
+The Iranian Chador consists of a large and patterned piece of cloth that is placed on the head.
 The use of this cover is rooted in cultural and religious beliefs and is considered a kind of respect for that attraction.
-Male tourists do not need to use tents.
+Male tourists do not need to use Chador.
 However, they should use the usual clothing of Iranian men (shirts and pants).

 Laws on alcohol and drugs